berserkware/waffleweb/docs/Reference/middleware.py.rst

 ``loadMiddleware(middleware)``
 ------------------------------

 Loads all the middleware into a list of dictionaries.
+The dictionaries include the module and the class of the middleware: {'module': middleware module, 'middleware': middlwareClass,}.

 **Parameters:**
  - **middleware** (``list[str]``) - A list of all the middleware needed to be loaded.
 You need to format the middleware strings as so: 'module.MiddlewareClass'.